OzgeOzkaya/ieee-srs/IEEE-SRS.md

 - Specify the sources from which the references can be obtained.

 This information may be provided by reference to an appendix or to another document.

-## 1.5 OVerview

-This subsection should

-- Describe what the rest of the SRS contains;
-- Explain how the SRS is organized.

 # 2 Overall Description